Lalatenduswain/Apache-LAMPP-XAMPP-Log-File-Clearing-Script/README.md

-# Log File Clearing Script
+# Log File & MySQL Error Clearing Script for LAMPP

 This Bash script is designed to clear the contents of log files in a specified directory.
 It can be useful for periodically cleaning log files to prevent them from consuming too much disk space.